 Please see our Admissions Policy for further information.

 Any child not offered a place has the right to appeal.
 Appeals should be made in writing within 14 days addressed to The Clerk c/o Charles Darwin School.
 All appeals will be heard by an independent panel.

 Further advice and information can be found on the Bromley website.

-Please see our appeals process Here - Admission Appeal Process
+Please see our Admission Appeal Process for further information.

 Attendance & Punctuality

-Our School has very high expectations for Attendance and Punctuality for all students.
+Our school has very high expectations for attendance and punctuality for all students.
 Attendance at school is an essential component for a student being able to achieve to the best of their abilities in all aspects of school life.
-To attain this goal we set an attendance target at a minimum of 95%.
+To attain this goal we set an attendance target at a minimum of 96%.

 In order to help all students achieve their attendance targets, and for safeguarding, we have a number of procedures that we ask parents to be aware of.

 If a student is unable to attend school:

 Parents/carers should telephone the School Absence Line stating a full reason for the absence before 9am